 Greece was divided between maritime and continental polities, reflected in the competing alliances of the war.
 The first outbreak of violence leading to the broader war was between these two opposing geographical realities.
 Corcyra, although a Corinthian colony, was the second greatest maritime city-state in Greece.
 When the Corcyraean representatives implored Athens to side with them, they remarked, “The Hellenes have only three fleets that are worthy of mention, yours, ours, and that of the Corinthians; if, now, the Corinthians shall seize us first and you thus let two of these fleets become united, you will have to fight on the sea against both Corcyraeans and Peloponnesians at once; but if you accept us, you will be able to contend against them with your navy augmented by our own.”
 And just prior to their exhortation of a beneficial sea-alliances, the Corcyraeans, sensing the impulses of Athens’ dream for a larger maritime empire, noted, “Corcyra is favourably situated for a coasting voyage either to Italy or Sicily.”

 The Corinthians, one of the unique hybrid powers that was both a potent sea and continental force, nevertheless showed their essential landed character.
-Their arguments relay on the law of master and slave, a relationship that only exists on land.
+Their arguments rely on the law of master and slave, a relationship that only exists on land.
 It was an issue that did not matter to Athens and was, properly, a matter related to a master and his slave; Corinth was the mother city of Corcyra which was a Corinthian colony.
 But the temptations of a sea-power alliance with Corcyra was too much for Athens to pass up.

 In the elemental dialectic of land and sea, land acts as the barrier to sea-power.
 Corinth was not merely a close neighbor of Athens, she was a literal wall against Athenian ambitions.
 As was Sparta and the anti-Athenian, which was an anti-maritime, alliance.
 The sea, Athens, wanted to expand out.
 She was like the tide rising.
 Sparta, and her proxy ally Corinth, stood in the way of Athenian expansionist ambitions.